Adrian Chiles: BBC Sport

-When the BBC won back the rights to Premier League football, Chiles became the host of Match of the Day 2 on Sundays.
+When the BBC won back the rights to Premier League football highlights, Chiles became the host of Match of the Day 2 on Sundays.
 In the run-up to the 2006 World Cup, he was an integral part of BBC Three's African Cup of Nations coverage.
-He was also a member of the BBC's World Cup team, often bringing viewers late night highlights.
-He was a main presenter of the BBC's Euro 2008 coverage and was one of the anchors of the morning 2008 Olympics coverage from Beijing.
+He was also a member of the BBC's World Cup presenting team, often bringing viewers late night highlights.
+He was a main presenter of the BBC's Euro 2008 coverage and anchored the morning coverage of the 2008 Olympics from Beijing alongside Hazel Irvine.

 ITV

-After news media speculation suggesting that the BBC wished to increase the popularity of The One Show on Fridays by introducing Chris Evans alongside Christine Lampard in an extended one-hour format, Chiles was said to be discussing a contract with ITV.
-After Evans was confirmed as the new Friday presenter in a revamped one-hour format, Chiles left the BBC for ITV in a four-year contract, speculated to be worth £1 million per year.
+After news media speculation suggesting that the BBC wished to increase the popularity of The One Show on Fridays by introducing Chris Evans alongside Christine Bleakley in an extended one-hour format, Chiles was said to be discussing a contract with ITV.
+After Evans was confirmed as the new Friday presenter in a revamped one-hour format, Chiles left the BBC for ITV in a four-year contract golden handcuffs deal worth £6 million over four years ending on 20 April 2014.
 Chiles left the BBC on 30 April 2010.

 From May 2010, Chiles fronted ITV's football coverage.
 He made his ITV debut on 24 May 2010, presenting the England v Mexico friendly at Wembley (England won the match 3–1).

 On 6 September 2010, he made his first appearance on Daybreak, ITV's new breakfast television programme.
-The show failed to capture a larger market share than its competitor Breakfast, and on 18 November 2011 it was announced that Chiles would be axed from the show.
+The show failed to capture a larger market share than its competitor BBC Breakfast, and on 18 November 2011 it was announced that Chiles would be axed from the show.
 He was replaced by Dan Lobb.

 In January 2011, Chiles began presenting That Sunday Night Show on ITV, which returned for a second series in September 2011 and a third in January 2012.

-His contract with ITV came to an end on 20 April 2014.
-However, he signed a new contract to purely host ITV's football coverage.
-The new contract included a wage cut of £1 million per year.
+With his ITV contract ending on 20 April 2014, Chiles signed a new contract to host and anchor ITV's football coverage, including the FIFA World Cup in Brazil.
+The revised contract amounted to £500,000 per year, allowing Chiles to pursue other non-sport ventures.

-On 23 January 2015, it was announced that Chiles had left his role as ITV's football host with immediate effect.
-He has not returned to the channel since.
+On 23 January 2015, it was announced that Chiles had left his ITV Sport role as football host with immediate effect.
+He has not returned to the channel since and says he was "booted off" but he saw it coming due to self-medicating with alcohol and the antidepressant citalopram.
+He said that he had hoped it "could have ended with a handshake" instead of the way it did.